European shares fall on Chinese import data, SABMiller soars

 "AB InBev's fifth bid ... marks a firm step towards the biggest deal of the year and reflects the larger brewer's conviction regarding the logic of a tie-up which would open unparalleled access to new markets," said Jonathan Buxton, partner and head of consumer at Cavendish Corporate Finance.

+In the banking sector, Credit Suisse and UBS both fell around 1.4 percent after a report said the Swiss finance ministry would tighten capital requirements.

-Portuguese banks were sharply lower for a second day, dragged down by political uncertainty after last week's inconclusive elections.
+Portuguese banks were sharply lower for a second day, dragged down by political uncertainty over the new government after last week's inconclusive elections.

 "The fall is very much linked to the possibility of having a leftist government," Luis Castro, a trader at Golden Broker in Porto, said.

-German-listed Leoni fell 33.5 percent, the top STOXX Europe 600 faller, after warning on 2015 and 2016 profit, citing problems at its Wiring Systems business. ($1 = 0.6551 pounds) (Additional reporting by Patricia Rua in Lisbon; Editing by Tom Heneghan/Ruth Pitchford)
+German-listed Leoni fell 34 percent, the top STOXX Europe 600 faller, after warning on 2015 and 2016 profit, citing problems at its Wiring Systems business. ($1 = 0.6551 pounds) (Additional reporting by Patricia Rua in Lisbon; Editing by Tom Heneghan)

 * Indexes up: Dow 0.08 pct, S&P 0.17 pct, Nasdaq 0.16 pct (Updates to late afternoon)